 Hazard maps are used to illuminate areas vulnerable to natural disasters: earthquakes, floods, landslides, tsunamis, etc.

 An effective hazard map should be easy to understand and created with the intent to facilitate prompt, orderly evacuation.

-GIS mapping covers half of what defines GIS as a real-world application.
+GIS mapping covers half of what defines GIS.
 Remember, we’ve defined GIS here as the intersection between data and location.

 Mapping is the location component.